 Dear Sir:

 Louisville Gas and Electric Company (“LGE”), as buyer, hereby submits this Bid Invitation for the purchase of natural gas call options.
-“Counterparty”), seller, is invited to submit the Call Option Price and the volume offered for each of the corresponding Strike Prices by Hedge Month listed below.
-Inasmuch as LGE may choose to apportion its purchases among more than one Counterparty, LGE may accept an option associated with all or any portion of the volumes of natural gas that are set forth below.
-The volume, or volumes, accepted by LG&E will be agreed to by the parties in onfirmation.
+YompanCountera), has been idens invited to submit the Call Optioice and the volume offered for each of the corresponding Strike Prices by Hedge Month listed below.
+Inasmuch as LG&E may choose to apportion its purchase among more than one Counterparty, LG&E may accept an option associated with all or any portion of the volumes of natural gas that are set forth below.
+The volume, or volumes, accepted by LG&E will be agreed to by the parties in the Confirmation.

 Option Type: NYMEX Henry Hub Monthly Call Option with Financial Settlement